 The European Commission reported a shortage of 900,000 skilled ICT workers by 2020, just in the EU area.
 That speaks volumes on its own, and only represents a fraction of the world’s IT ecosystem.

 But not everyone is a great fit for IT.
-Plenty of freshmen joined for the job perks and financial opportunities.
+Plenty of freshmen have only joined for the job perks and financial opportunities.

 After all, it’s an in-demand, office job, a reputable one with a fairly high average salary range, often available for all popular brands (you get to pick where you work and support a cause), some get to offer free drinks or lunch and other goodies at work.